 - The celery will be ready for transplant in about one to two weeks.
 Transfer the celery into the ground (or container) with organic soil.
 The whole base of the stalk needs to be buried in the soil.

 - Celery loves water, so make sure you don't let the soil dry out!

 - It will take up to eight weeks for the celery to grow strong and tall.
-It's worth the wait though, because once it's thriving, it will continue to grow even after you cut it.
+It's worth the wait, though, because once it's thriving, it will continue to grow even after you cut it.
 You will have a fresh supply of organic celery all season long, up until late fall!

-One Simple Tip About Harvesting Celery for an Endless Supply All Season
+Harvesting Tip for an Endless Celery Supply

-Now that you have your celery growing in the ground, here's a simple tip to get them to re-grow all season long.
+Now that you have your celery growing in the ground, here's a simple tip to get them to regrow all season long.